TESLA2402/Manas_Kriti_Software_PS/campus_catalogue/README.md

 ## Explore IITG

 ## How to run
-- Install the .apk file uploaded and run on an android device
+- Install the .apk file uploaded in the drive link submitter and run on an android device
 - Alternatively, you can build your own release by cloning the github repo, and running
 ```
 flutter build apk --release